viniciustrainotti/terraform-aws-static-website-module/README.md

 # Terraform Static Website Infrastructure

-This repository presents the use of a module with an infrastructure for hosting a React application with AWS S3 and AWS CloudFront with the possibility of creating domain aliases with AWS Route53 and generating a certificate with Amazon Certificate Manager.
+This repository contains Terraform configuration that can be used to provision cloud infrastructure resources on AWS to host a React application.

+The AWS services used are CloudFront and S3.
+If a domain name is provided, aliases are created using Route53, and a cerificate is requested from Amazon Certificate Manager.

 ## Requirements